joblib/threadpoolctl/README.md

 oversubscription issues.

 > **Important:** In its current state, `threadpoolctl` is only designed for
-> situations where BLAS/OpenMP are called from the main thread.
-Once you start
+> situations where BLAS and OpenMP are called from the main Python thread.
+For
-> calling BLAS or OpenMP from a Python thread pool, the impact of the
-> `threadpoolctl` limiting APIs will be very inconsistent.
+> example:
 >
-> Examples where it will work fine:
+> * When you're using it to configure a worker in a process pool, which then calls BLAS or OpenMP APIs directly in the main thread.
+> * A Jupyter notebook, where the BLAS or OpenMP APIs are being called from code running in the cell's thread.
 >
-> * When you're using it to configure a worker in a process pool (as long as the
->   workers don't starts their own Python thread pool.)
-> * A Jupyter notebook, again so long as you don't call BLAS/OpenMP from a
->   Python thread pool.
->
-> For more details and a plan to fix this, see https://github.com/joblib/threadpoolctl/issues/208
+> However, once you start calling BLAS or OpenMP APIs from another, new Python thread, the impact of the `threadpoolctl` limiting APIs will be very inconsistent.
+For more details and a plan to fix this, see https://github.com/joblib/threadpoolctl/issues/208

 ## Installation